bcgsc/pori_ipr_api/README.md

 ```

-#### Running Tests with Mocha
+#### Running Tests with Jest
 ======================================

-Unit and Integration tests are run and written using Mocha + Chai with code coverage reports generated using Istanbul/NYC and Clover.
+Unit and Integration tests are run and written using Jest + Supertest with code coverage reports generated using Clover.
 Tests are configured to run using a local environment variable - this currently cannot be overridden.

 To run unit tests, cd into the project root directory and run the command `npm test`.
 Once completed, it should generate and print summaries for the tests and their coverage.
 The database user credentials and API user credentials must be set before tests can be run